Am I eligible for a placement in France?

 Where can I go in France?

-The preference system has changed for 2019/20.
-Now you must choose up to three option preferences and rank them in order of preference.
-By selecting this option you must be open to a placement anywhere within that option's locations.
+You must choose up to three group preferences and rank them in order of preference.
+By selecting this group you must be open to a placement anywhere within that group's locations.
 A comments box will be available to add specific reasoning if you have a specific preferred place.

 Before making your option choices, please bear in mind the following information about the regions.
 Please note you will only be considered for Outre-mer if Option D is your first choice.